-What we’re doing
+What we’ve been doing

-Our role in this initiative is to support groups of people who are most at risk of fuel poverty, and who live in properties that are considered to have low energy performance ratings, to start the retrofit process.
+Our role in this initiative was to support groups of people who are most at risk of fuel poverty, and who live in properties that are considered to have low energy performance ratings, to start the retrofit process.

-If they meet the eligibility criteria, we can help them to apply via the online portal.
-For many of the people we work with, the application process can be challenging as it require several pieces of evidence, which we help them to obtain.
-Once the application is fully complete their application it is then picked up by a local installer who will guide them through the retrofit process.
+If they met the eligibility criteria, we could help them to apply via the online portal.
+For many of the people we work with, the application process can be challenging as it requires several pieces of evidence, which we helped them to obtain.

 Our work in Roch Vale Caravan Park